vcvetkovs/main.everscale.network/README.md

 The currently configured targets are the following:

-`ton_node`: node-related messages, except initial boot and sync, block exchange with other nodes
+`ever_node`: node-related messages, except initial boot and sync, block exchange with other nodes

 `boot`: initial boot messages, creation of trusted key block chain, loading blockchain state